-7.6 Delivery conditions
+9.6 Delivery conditions

-Each HATS shall be delivered with a calibration documentation specifying the acoustical characteristics as defined in this Recommendation.
+Each HATS shall be delivered with calibration documentation specifying the acoustical characteristics as defined in this Recommendation.

-NOTE - Manufacturers are encouraged to provide supplementary information about the acoustical characteristics of the HATS (e.g., 1/12th octave frequency characteristics), for better supporting the research applications of the HATS.
+NOTE - Manufacturers are encouraged to provide supplementary information about the acoustical characteristics of the HATS (e.g., 12th octave frequency characteristics), for better supporting research applications of the HATS.

-7.7 Materials
+9.7 Materials

-The HATS shall have a non-porous surface, with an acoustic impedance which is large compared to that of air, and be of a material which ensures dimensional stability.
+The HATS shall have a non-porous surface, with an acoustic impedance that is large compared to that of air, and be of a material that ensures dimensional stability.

-7.8 Stability
+9.8 Stability